LAMP: Look-Ahead Mixed-Precision Inference of Large Language Models: Floating-point evaluation of compositions

 Let $\Matrix{y} = g(\Matrix{x}) \in \Real^{n}$ be the exact output of the inner function, and let $\hat{\Matrix{y}} \in \Real^{n}$ be its computed value.
 Assuming that $g$ is evaluated with a mixed forward-backward stable algorithm \cite{higham2002accuracy}, rounding error analysis guarantees that the relative error is bounded by

 where the absolute value, division, and comparison of vectors are componentwise, and $\uh_g$ denotes the unit round-off.
-The nonnegative vector $\Matrix{c}_g$ describes how round-off errors are magnified during the computation of each component of $\Matrix{y}$ and is determined by the input and output dimensions of the function $g$, the rounding mode (e.g., deterministic or stochastic), the condition number of $g$ at $\Matrix{x}$, and the specific algorithm used to evaluate $g$.
+The nonnegative vector $\Matrix{c}_g$ describes how round-off errors are magnified during the computation of each component of $\Matrix{y}$ and depends on the rounding mode (e.g., deterministic or stochastic) and the specific algorithm used to evaluate $g$.

 Next, $\hat{\Matrix{y}}$ is used as input for $f$, which is evaluated in precision $\uh_{f}$.
 Denoting by $\hat{\Matrix{z}} \in \Real^{m}$ the computed value of $f(\hat{\Matrix{y}})$, we get by the same logic as in \eqref{eq:g_baseline} that